siyao-7/11775-hws/spring2021/hw2/README.md

 ```
 Please check extract_resnet.py for the details.
 After extracting CNN-based feature, you can choose to apply and build bag-of-words feature as in HW1 or simply use the original feature extracted.
 You are alos encouraged to try some more advanced model such as DenseNet and RexNeXt.

+Once you have the features for each frame, you can then aggregate them by averaging or maximizing these vectors to build the final video-level feature.
+(For example, for a 300-frame video you have a 300x512 feature matrix, you average over its 300 frames and get the final 512-dim video representaion.)

 ## Training and Testing Classifiers
 As you already have the code to train and test SVM and MLP.